naala89/apiopenstudio/includes/wiki/developers/testing/setting-up-local-gitlab-runner.md

 Setting up a local GitLab runner
 ================================

-This is useful for local dev testing of GitLab CI.
+This is useful for local dev testing of `gitlab-ci.yml`.

 Install gitlab-runner
 ---------------------

-See [install][all_install] for platform specific GitLab runner installation.
+See [Install GitLab Runner][all_install] for platform specific GitLab runner installation.

 ### Mac OSx